 “The weakness of the manual is its lack of validity.
 Unlike our definition of Lymphoma or AIDS, the DSM diagnoses are based on consensus about clusters of clinical symptoms, not any objective laboratory measures.
 Patients with mental disorders deserve better.” — Dr. Thomas Insel, Director of NIMH

-InfectionWell in my experience, depression can come hand in hand with infectious diseases, but that is likely to be the last thing that your GP will look for.
-Analyzing your recent health history may give some clues, remembering a tick bite many years ago was mine, but you may have had a viral infection such as EBV, or been traveling and exposed to stomach bugs such as amoebic dysentery, e coli etc. EBV is directly associated with autoimmune conditions (and inflammation) as it and other virus’s are regulated by part of our immune system known as CD8+T cells.
+InfectionIn my experience, depression can come hand-in-hand with infectious diseases, but that is likely to be the last thing your GP will seek.
+Analysing your recent health history may give some clues.
+Remembering a tick bite many years ago was mine, but you may have had a viral infection such as EBV, or been travelling and exposed to stomach bugs such as amoebic dysentery, e-coli etc. EBV is directly associated with autoimmune conditions (and inflammation) as it and other viruses are regulated by part of our immune system known as CD8+T cells.
 Estrogen decreases CD8+ T cells, which explains the higher incidence of autoimmunity in females.
 Bioresonance testing will pick up on infections and can also indicate what may help control inflammation caused by infection.

-Gut DysbiosisGut health is very often linked to depression, and an imbalance in good bacteria can further down the line be a causative link to many serious diseases.
-Improving gut health is a no-brainer, and of course this starts with diet.
-Adding probiotics, of which there are many different options, is often necessary but finding the correct ones has proven to be of key.
-Discovering that histamine can cause the body to react negatively to many strains of probiotics was a great step towards calming down autoimmune conditions for me, and for this reason probiotics should be taken with caution; if you have histamine issues or Mast Cell disorder then do some homework before purchasing probiotics.
+Gut DysbiosisGut health is frequently linked to depression, and an imbalance in good bacteria can, further down the line, be a causative link to many serious diseases.
+Improving gut health is a no-brainer, and this starts with diet.
+Adding probiotics, of which there are many different options, may be necessary but finding the correct ones is the key.
+Discovering that histamine can cause the body to react negatively to many strains of probiotics was a great step towards calming down autoimmune conditions for me.
+For this reason, probiotics should be taken with caution.
+If you have histamine issues or mast cell disorder, do some homework before purchasing probiotics.

-Thyroid DysfunctionLong term gut dysbiosis is linked to autoimmunity, as is thyroid dysfunction of which most common for women is hypothyroidism (see my blog post on thyroid disorders).
-Estrogen, Progesterone and Testosterone levels must be in balance in order for Serotonin levels to be regulated, and so these are useful tests to run as well as the thyroid panel.
-Unfortunately the thyroid panel run by most GP’s will not include T3, which is the active form of thyroid hormone and this is how so many women are left undiagnosed.
-T3 must be converted (from T4) by the liver, so a liver dysfunction can indirectly lead to hormonal problems, which in turn can often cause depression.
-Often it is necessary to order a private test kit, in order for a comprehensive study of hormone activity.
-More often than not women in Western culture in the 21st century suffer from Estrogen dominance after their 30’s, and Estrogen dominance is associated with autoimmunity and virus infections (indirectly, its complicated) due to estrogen’s ability to reduce CD8, thereby reducing the immune system’s ability to fight infections.
-Problem is, the thyroid is notoriously difficult to accurately test, even with a full and comprehensive panel, and so I have relied on Bioresonance as well as conventional testing to establish a more accurate and holistic picture of what is going on with myself and my clients.
+Thyroid DysfunctionLong term gut dysbiosis is linked to autoimmunity, as is thyroid dysfunction.
+The most common form for women is hypothyroidism (see my blog post on thyroid disorders).
+Estrogen, progesterone and testosterone levels must be in balance for serotonin levels to be regulated.
+These are useful tests to run as well as the thyroid panel.
+Unfortunately the thyroid panel run by most GPs will not include T3, which is the active form of thyroid hormone.
+This is how so many women remain undiagnosed.
+T3 must be converted (from T4) by the liver, so a liver dysfunction can indirectly lead to hormonal problems which, in turn, can cause depression.
+It may be necessary to order a private test kit, to provide a comprehensive study of hormone activity.
+Frequently, women in 21st century Western culture suffer from estrogen dominance after their 30s, and estrogen dominance is associated with autoimmunity and virus infections (indirectly, its complicated) because of estrogen’s ability to reduce CD8, thereby reducing the immune system’s ability to fight infections.
+The problem is, the thyroid is notoriously difficult to test accurately, even with a full and comprehensive panel.
+I have relied on bioresonance, as well as conventional testing, to establish a more accurate and holistic picture of what is occurring.

-ToxicityHeard of the term ‘Mad as a Hatter’? it refers to the days when people would work in felting factories making hats, they worked with Mercury, and as a consequence suffered horrific mental health disorders.
-Mercury is a neuro-toxin that is still used in the UK in amalgam dental fillings, it is said to attribute towards a variety of health problems.
-Mercury can indirectly cause mineral deficiencies and this over the long term, can lead to thyroid problems.
-It is a mystery as to why it is still used, being known to be a very dangerous material.
-Other toxins can be environmental such as myco-toxins (mould) in the home; a relatively high percentage of the population have a genetic disposition towards suffering from mycotoxin poisoning or Biotoxin Illness/Chronic inflammatory response disorder (CIRS), match that with a mouldy environment, and your likely to have a person suffering with some form of brain inflammation and/or depression.
-As you can see, the pathogenesis of depression can be varied, but its seems to be more common with women, When you consider the fact that 78% of autoimmune conditions effect women, it doesn’t take long to establish the connection between autoimmunity and Estrogen, Estrogen dominance and depression.
-Balancing hormones could be the answer in many cases of depression, but when hormonal imbalances have become chronic (long term), then health problems become much more complicated.
-My next article will be on the subject of Autoimmunity, of which there is a frightening increase in with very little support and understanding within the medical community, and its connection with Estrogen dominance.
-What are the causative factors, and what we can do about it.
+ToxicityIf you’ve heard of the term “mad as a hatter”, it refers to the days when people would work in felting factories making hats.
+They worked with mercury and, consequently, suffered horrific mental health disorders.
+Mercury is a neuro-toxin that is still used in the UK in amalgam dental fillings.
+It is said to contribute towards a variety of health problems.
+Mercury can indirectly cause mineral deficiencies and this, over time, can lead to thyroid problems.
+It is a mystery why it’s still used, despite its reputation as a dangerous material.
+Other toxins can be environmental, such as myco-toxins (mould) in the home.
+A relatively high percentage of the population has a genetic disposition towards suffering from mycotoxin poisoning or biotoxin illness/chronic inflammatory response disorder (CIRS).
+Match that with a mouldy environment, and you’re likely to find someone suffering a form of brain inflammation and/or depression.
+As you can see, the pathogenesis of depression can be varied, but it seems to be more common with women.
+When you consider that 78% of autoimmune conditions affect women, it is easy to establish the connection between autoimmunity and estrogen, as well as estrogen dominance and depression.
+Balancing hormones could be the answer in many cases of depression.
+However, when hormonal imbalances have become chronic (long term), then health problems become more complicated.
+My next article will be about autoimmunity.
+We are witnessing a frightening increase in this issue, with little support and understanding within the medical community.
+What are the causative factors, and what we can do about it?

 Further reading:https://www.ncbi.nlm.nih.gov/labs/articles/27337107/ https://www.optimallivingdynamics.com/blog/13-important-blood-tests-to-get-done-if-you-have-depression http://www.biologicalpsychiatryjournal.com/article/S0006-3223(17)31857-7/fulltext https://www.nice.org.uk/guidance/cg123/chapter/Introduction https://www.thenational.ae/lifestyle/wellbeing/the-connection-between-inflammation-and-depression-explained-1.667199 https://www.optimallivingdynamics.com/gut-bacteria-references